Take Five: World markets themes for the week ahead

 But retailers aren't just worried about a no-deal Brexit: as John Lewis shows, they face an intensifying struggle against discounters and competition online - where the "infinite shelf" of products lures in consumers while keeping costs low.

-Graphic: UK retailers not recovering -
+GRAPHIC: UK retailers not recovering -

 5/HOME SWEET HOME